Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ### Overview

-In this phase, the IW obtains an access token (and optionally refresh token) that is bound to the current user so that the IW can obtain the claims about the current user from the IA subsequently without taking the user to the IA and show them the consent dialogue for every CC requests.
+In this phase, the IdA obtains an access token (and optionally refresh token) that is bound to the current user so that the IdA can obtain the claims about the current user from the IA subsequently without taking the user to the IA and show them the consent dialogue for every CC requests.

-1. This has to be done at least once for each IA that a user of an IW who wishes to use the facility this document explains.
+1. This has to be done at least once for each IA that a user of an IdA who wishes to use the facility this document explains.
-1. To obtain the grant, the IW MUST use OpenID Connect Authentication Request.
+1. To obtain the grant, the IdA MUST use OpenID Connect Authentication Request.

 ** Editor's NOTE:** Originally, it had: The Claims to be granted MUST be specified with `c_token` parameter.